AusChamps

 Special offer to all AusDBF members, and their travel companions, can receive $250 per person discount on all Wendy Wu Tours.
 This discount can be combined with current sales and any WWT loyalty discounts.
 Simply QUOTE DBF250 to redeem this offer at the time of booking either the website or call 1300 727 998

-Venue: AM Ramsay Rowing Course, West Lakes, Adelaide, SA
+Venue: AM Ramsay Rowing Course, 100 Military Road West Lakes Shore Adelaide SA 5020

 • Joeys (U18 years old athletes only) at AusChamps 2027